-WAYNE COUNTY, OHIO, April 27, 2020 — In-person voting for the primary election to be held on Tuesday, Apr.
+WAYNE COUNTY, OH, Apr.
+27, 2020 — In-person voting for the primary election to be held on Tuesday, Apr.
 28 has been limited by the Ohio General Assembly due to the ongoing coronavirus pandemic.

 According to Wayne County Board of Elections (BOE) Director Julie Leathers Stahl, only specific individuals will be permitted to visit the polling location in-person to cast their ballot.
 The only polling location will be at the board of elections office located at 200 Vanover Street, Wooster.
 Regular polling locations will not be open.